Chicago Bulls: 2004–08: Continued rebuilding

 Joakim Noah was drafted by the Bulls in 2007.
-He was named an All Star for the first time in 2013 and for the second time in 2014.
+He too was named an All-Star twice consecutively in 2013 and 2014.

-Between 2004 and 2008, the Chicago Bulls underwent notable roster transformations and fluctuating on-court results in their efforts to rebuild as a competitive team.
-In the 2004 NBA Draft, General Manager John Paxson acquired Ben Gordon, Luol Deng, and Chris Duhon while also signing Andrés Nocioni, a gold medalist with Argentina.
+Between 2004 and 2008, the Bulls underwent notable roster transformations and fluctuating on-court results in their efforts to rebuild as a competitive team.
+GM John Paxson drafted Ben Gordon, Luol Deng, and Chris Duhon while also acquiring Olympic gold medalist Andrés Nocioni.
 Despite beginning the season with nine consecutive losses, the team recovered to finish 47–35, making their first playoff appearance since 1998.
 However, injuries to Deng and Eddy Curry contributed to a first-round exit against the Washington Wizards.
-Ben Gordon received the NBA Sixth Man of the Year award.
+Gordon received the NBA Sixth Man of the Year award.

-During the 2005 offseason, Curry’s heart condition raised concerns, leading to his trade to the New York Knicks in exchange for Michael Sweetney, Tim Thomas and future draft picks.
+During the 2005 off-season, Curry's heart condition raised concerns, leading to his trade to the New York Knicks in exchange for Michael Sweetney, Tim Thomas and future draft picks.
 The Bulls struggled without a significant post presence but managed a 12–2 late-season run, finishing 41–41.
 They qualified for the playoffs but were defeated by the Miami Heat, who went on to win the championship.
 Despite the loss, key players gained valuable postseason experience.

 In the 2006 NBA Draft, the Bulls traded for Tyrus Thomas and Thabo Sefolosha and signed veteran defensive player Ben Wallace to a four-year deal.
 Tyson Chandler, the last player from the Krause era, was traded to the Hornets.
 Chicago recovered from a poor start to finish the season with a 49–33 record.
 In the playoffs, they swept the defending champion Miami Heat, marking their first series victory since 1998.
 Their postseason ended in the next round with a 4–2 loss to the Detroit Pistons.

-The 2007 offseason brought speculation of major trades involving players like Kevin Garnett, Pau Gasol, and Kobe Bryant, but none materialized.
+The 2007 off-season brought speculation of major trades involving players like Kevin Garnett, Pau Gasol, and Kobe Bryant, but none materialized.
 The Bulls began the 2007–08 season poorly, leading to the dismissal of head coach Scott Skiles in December.
-Interim coach Jim Boylan was appointed but could not reverse the team’s fortunes, and they ended the season with a 33–49 record.
+Interim coach Jim Boylan was appointed but could not reverse the team's fortunes, and they ended the season with a 33–49 record.
 In a midseason trade, the team acquired Drew Gooden, Larry Hughes, and others in exchange for Ben Wallace and Joe Smith.
 Following the season, Boylan was not retained, and the search for a new head coach culminated in the hiring of Vinny Del Negro, a rookie coach supported by experienced assistants Del Harris, Bernie Bickerstaff, and Bob Ociepka.